phillord/hermit-reasoner/readme.txt

 - improved instance handling (class and object property instances, sameAs), new OWL API 3.1, never officially release, but shipped with Protege's beta test version for the new OWL API
+HermiT 1.3.0
+- as the inofficial 1.2.5, fixed a null pointer exception in the instance manager